metabarcoding/obitools4-doc/readme.md

 ## Download a developer copy of the obitools4

-Currently, the documentation use the obitools4 as present in the `taxonomy` branch of the obitools4 repository.
+Currently, the documentation uses the obitools4 as present in the `V4.3` branch of the obitools4 repository.

 To be able to get that version of the obitools4, you have to clone the repository: